 - Low levels of HDL, or the "good," cholesterol

 - High levels of triglycerides — a type of fat in your blood

 When these conditions — high blood pressure, high blood sugar, and abnormal blood fats and cholesterol — occur together along with obesity, they are associated with resistance to insulin.
-This is often referred to as metabolic syndrome.
+The combination of three or more of these conditions is often referred to as metabolic syndrome.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.